dverdin/writings/2018-Hackathon-report.md

 ## Desirable future application design

- - **all the code should be testable**, with both unit tests on modules and functional tests on features
+ - **All the code should be testable**, with both unit tests on modules and functional tests on features.
- - **the code should expose several interfaces**: REST, web, CLI, mail.
+ - **The code should expose several interfaces**: REST, web, CLI, mail.
 SOAP could be deprecated once a REST interface implements at least the same set of features.
- - all Sympa executables (being daemons, web process or command line) should make use of a **business object layer** which should be independant from the **persistance layer**.
+ - All Sympa executables (being daemons, web process or command line) should make use of a **business object layer** which should be independant from the **persistance layer**.
  - Reminder: during last year hackathon, we already agreed on using the following technologies:
    - [Dancer2](https://metacpan.org/pod/Dancer2) for the REST API implementation,
    - [OpenAPI](https://github.com/OAI/OpenAPI-Specification) for the REST API specification,